-Are you investigating what it takes to become a Social Service Assistant or Human Service Assistant?
+Are you investigating how to become a Social Service Assistant or Human Service Assistant?
 The main job of a Social Service Assistant is to help individuals obtain services related to psychology, rehabilitation, social work or other areas of public assistance.
 They work directly under the supervision of social workers and psychologists.

 On a day to day basis, they may help clients with basic activities, such as bathing and eating find specific benefits and community services for clients.
 For their supervisor, they may compile information, such as criminal, drug and educational history, about clients.
 They may work with other professionals to develop treatment plans for clients.
 They work in residential care facilities, clinics, hospitals, and shelters.